Skip advert

 Advertisement - Article continues below

 Quality, on the whole, is very good and befitting the car’s near-£70k base price.
-There are some cheaper plastics if you go searching in the lower reaches of the cabin, but you’ll rarely notice any evidence of cost cutting.
+There are some cheaper plastics if you go searching in the lower reaches of the cabin, but you’ll rarely notice any evidence of cost-cutting.

 Beware, however, because – like on all Porsches since the dawn of time - the options list is long.
 Even our Macan 4 Electric test car came with more than £25,000 of options, so it’s difficult for us to truly assess what a base-spec car might look like.
 We suspect the Extended Leather package (£2,805) could cover a multitude of sins.
-Question is, how often do you touch the door bins or the lower dash?
+The question is, how often do you touch the door bins or the lower dash?
 This may or may not matter to you, but be careful if you’re working to a budget.

 Sat-nav, stereo and infotainment